MZabolotnev/weather-bot/README.md

         GEOCODE_API_KEY=..."geocode sky api key"...

-2. Run "npm install"
+2. To register an agent, enter his id in the admin id field, he also needs to send the bot command /start.

-5. To register an agent, enter his id in the admin id field, he also needs to send the bot command /start.
+3. Run "npm install"

 4. Start the server with a command "node app"